chrissuu/bleu_fix/_posts/2024-04-01-mechanizing-creativity.md

 >**Definition**
 >An easily verifiable problem is a problem whose solution can be checked quickly

-The canonical example is usually Sudoku:
+A canonical example is Sudoku:

 <p align = "center">
   <img src="../assets/sudoku.png" width = "400"/>